syncfusion-content/javascript-docs/js/Accordion/Getting-Started.md

 The following screenshot illustrates you the usage of **Accordion** control in listing the controls under the Essential Studio products.

-{% include image.html url="/js/Accordion/Getting-Started_images/Getting-Started_img1.png" Caption="Accordion control used to list controls under Essential Studio products"%}
+{% include image.html url="/js/Accordion/Getting-Started_images/Getting-Started_img1.png" %}

 The usage of **Accordion** control is described in the following sections.